-For further information about the graduate school policies in the College of Sciences and Health access the link below: https://catalog.depaul.edu/colleges-schools/science-health/#graduateacademicstext
+For further information about the graduate school policies in the College of Sciences and Health see the online CSH Handbook.

-Professional Behavior Code of Conduct for Students in the Speech Language Pathology Program
+Professional Behavior Code of Conduct for Students in the SLP Program

 DePaul Speech Language Pathology graduate students must adhere to the highest standards of professional behavior and ethics.
 Students should avoid even an appearance of improper behavior or lack of ethical standards while a student, in all professional settings, and in their personal life-and conduct themselves according to the standards expected of members of the professional community to which they aspire.
 The following are professional behavior guidelines and responsibilities that the DePaul University Speech Language Pathology Program expects of its students: